bobquest33/deepin_15.9_blog/readme.md

 ## Overview

 As given in the [Wikipedia page](https://en.wikipedia.org/wiki/Deepin) Deepin Linux is developed by "China-based Wuhan Deepin Technology Co., Ltd" and also its desktop environment DDE, the Deepin Desktop Environment, built on Qt.
 This is visible in its crisp boot flash and the over expeirence of the Desktop.
-Deepin is unlike any other Linux desktop that I have used till now in that its UI is very crisp and can be easilly be compares with a Mac or a Windows 10.
+Deepin is unlike any other Linux desktop that I have used till now in that its UI is very crisp and can be easilly compared with Mac or  Windows 10.
 It is very much comparable with Elementary OS and in some features better.

 ![](deepin-Feb-08-14-16-32.png)